ParnaRoyChowdhury777/fruit/README.md

-Just a try project using react + vite
+Just a try project of landing page using react + vite

 # React + Vite